 - Pour the batter over the cherries to cover them completely.

-- Bake in the preheated oven for about 20 minutes or until the clafoutis is set and lightly golden browned on top (it depends on the size and depth of the mould you have chosen).
+- Bake for about 50 minutes, or until the clafoutis is set and lightly golden browned on top.